it-at-m/digiwf-core/digiwf-integrations/digiwf-ticket-integration/README.md

 - **SSO_S3_CLIENT_SECRET** - The client secret of the S3 service.
 - **TICKETING_INTEGRATION_SERVER_PORT** - The port of the ticket integration server.

+> Note: The Ticket Integration uses 2 different sso clients from two different realms (s3 and zammad).

 **Configure the supported file extensions**

 ```yaml